log-oscon/Standards/Stylesheets/Coding Style.md

 }
 ```

-* Opening braces on the same line as the last selector in the list
+* Opening braces on the same line as the last selector in the list.

 ```css
 /* Bad */